Coda-Coda/deepsea-1/README.md

 has more information about the DeepSEA project, and there are blog posts [An Introduction to DeepSEA](https://certik.io/blog/technology/an-introduction-to-deepsea) and [How DeepSEA Works](https://certik.io/blog/technology/how-deepsea-works-with-an-example-token-contact/).

 Please let us know what you think!
 Feedback can be sent to deepsea@certik.org or for feedback specific to this fork, feel free to [raise an issue](https://github.com/Coda-Coda/deepsea-1/issues/new).

-## This branch: main-coq-8-10
-This (unofficial) branch is compatible with Coq 8.10 (rather than the main branch which uses Coq 8.9).
-The purpose of this branch is primarily for use with `coq-psv` ([Coq Proof Script Visualiser](https://www.cs.uni-potsdam.de/~mafrank/projects/coq-pst/coq-psv.html)).

 -----